 Figure 2.7: Water is polluted when chemical, physical or biological material is introduced to it in large quantities.

-Figure 2.8: When sewage and domestic waste is released into water courses it results in bad odours and plagues like typhus fever and cholera.
+Figure 2.8: When sewage and domestic waste is released into water courses it results in bad odors and plagues like typhus fever and cholera.

-Surface pollution – also known as land pollution – is where the litter and waste material are dumped in public places such as streets, parks, picnic areas, at bus stops, taxi ranks, or near shops.
-Where waste accumulates it starts to decay and attract pests like rats and mice and the area quickly becomes unhealthy.
+Thirdly, we will look at surface pollution, also referred to as land pollution, occurs when litter and waste materials are disposed of in public spaces such as streets, parks, picnic areas, bus stops, taxi ranks, or near shops.
+As waste accumulates, it begins to decompose and attracts pests such as rats and mice, rapidly turning the area into an unhealthy environment.

-One of the main reasons for this type of pollution in and around our cities today is because of the fast pace at which products are manufactured and discarded.
+One of the primary reasons for this form of pollution in and around our cities today is the rapid pace at which products are manufactured and discarded.

 Figure 2.11: Accumulated waste that decay attract pests that carry disease and threaten the health of people.